 Keep training to stay in shape

-Now we can probably argue forever as to how people perceive that a personal trainer should look.
+We can probably argue forever about how people perceive that a personal trainer should look.

 And that’s fine because everybody will have their own opinion.